lpmi-13/minimalPairGenerator/README.md

 `create_fa_container.sh`

-6. get force-aligned json file
-(this is the step that takes the most time)
+6. get force-aligned json file specifying the time-stamp for each word in the audio (this is the step that takes the most time)

 `force-align.py`